Wicked Money Questions

 Think about your own relationship with money: What tensions do you carry?
 What contradictions feel alive for you right now?

-Framing the contadictions in this format: How is it that I can both [X] and [Y] simultaneously?
+Framing the contradiction as a question in this format: How is it that I can both [X] and [Y] simultaneously?

 Have a go at writing your own wicked money question.